AphaseDev/QtZeroConf/README.md

 ```c++
 QZeroConf zeroConf;
 ```
-It is recommend, but not required, that you connect a slot to QZeroConf's error() signal.
+It is recommended, but not required, that you connect a slot to QZeroConf's error() signal.

 3) Connect a slot to QZeroConf's serviceAdded() signal.
 When serviceAdded() is emitted, it passes the QZeroConfService recently discovered.
 QZeroConfServices are [shared objects](http://doc.qt.io/qt-5/implicit-sharing.html).
 They are safe to use between threads.